What is an IRA CD?

 You can open IRA CDs at banks, credit unions and brokerage firms.
 There are two options for IRAs: a traditional IRA or a Roth IRA.
 The key difference between these two IRA accounts is when they are taxed.

-Traditional IRA contributions can be deducted from your annual income but are taxed when you withdraw the money.
+Traditional IRA contributions may be tax-deductible, according to the IRS.
+And those contributions are taxed when you withdraw the money.
 Roth IRA contributions cannot be deducted from your annual income, but they are not taxed when you withdraw the funds.

-You should consult a tax advisor about the implications of these two options for your finances before making a choice.
+You should consult a tax adviser about the implications of these two options for your finances before making a choice.

 CD vs. IRA CD

-There are a couple of major differences between an IRA CD and a traditional CD.
+There are a couple of major differences between an IRA CD and a regular CD.

-How much you can invest: With a traditional CD, you can deposit as much as you want when you open the account.
+How much you can invest: With a regular CD, you can generally deposit as much as you want when you open the account.
+(Your bank might have limits.
+And you’ll want to be within FDIC limits and guidelines.)
 But IRA CDs have contribution limits.
-If you are under age 50, you can contribute up to $6,000 in 2022.
-If you are over 50, you can contribute up to $7,000.
+If you are under age 50 and earn taxable compensation, you could contribute up to $6,000 in 2022.
+Individuals 50 or over could contribute up to $7,000.
+For the 2023 tax year, you can contribute $6,500, or $7,500 if you’re 50 or over.

 Withdrawal penalties: Most CDs come with early withdrawal penalties.
 Your financial institution will take a chunk of the interest you earned, if not all of it, if you withdraw the money before the term is up.

-But with an IRA CD, early withdrawal might pinch you twice: Not only will your bank penalize you, so will the IRS.
-There are tax implications, including a 10 percent penalty on retirement funds drawn before you are 59 ½ years old.
+But with an IRA CD, early withdrawal might pinch you twice: Not only will your bank penalize you, but so will the IRS.
+There are tax implications, including a 10 percent penalty on retirement funds drawn before you are 59½ years old.

 Which type of CD is better?